 The new, slightly improved Apple III

-The Apple III revised edition, which today’s “Today in Apple history” commemorates, was launched in December 1981.
+The Apple III revised edition, which today’s “Today in Apple history” commemorates, launched in December 1981.
 It included upgraded specs and new software.
 Apple also introduced a ProFile 5MB external hard drive, although the relaunch didn’t receive much publicity from Apple’s PR firm.

 Existing Apple III customers probably felt “happiest” about the revised edition.
 Some 2,000 of them got a new machine as a free upgrade because of problems encountered with the earlier model.